-The musical genius Rory Gallagher was born on March 2, 1948.
-Known as the People’s Guitarist the County Donegal Irish blues star was modest, passionate, and all about the music and his Fender Strat.
-It’s little wonder the Ballyshannon musician is celebrated still, 23 years after his death.
+Rory Gallagher, known as the People’s Guitarist, was a County Donegal Irish blues star who was modest, passionate, and all about the music and his Fender Strat.
+It’s little wonder the Ballyshannon musician is celebrated still, 26 years after his death.

 Although he was only 23 when he said this he certainly stuck to his guns and became known for his non-stop touring and his talent.
 U2’s The Edge and Slash can be named among his most famous fans.
 During the 1970s he was invited to play on Chess Records’ “London Sessions” with Jerry Lee Lewis and Muddy Waters.
 He also recorded with the Rolling Stones and was once in the running to replace Mick Taylor but chose to return to his own band.
 He toured alongside Bob Dylan and was good friends with Van Morrison.